 Here are a few questions you may want to ask:

-The best way to avoid falling victim to these kinds of scams is to meet the landlord and see the property in person or take a video tour!
+The best way to avoid falling victim to these kinds of scams is to meet the landlord or property manager and see the property in person or take a video tour!

 Most people think rent is a fixed cost with no room for flexibility, however, there’s always room to negotiate.
 If you are going to negotiate rent, make sure you have done your homework and have a desired outcome in mind.

 Wondering how to find short term rentals at an affordable price?
 At Common, we offer short term and flexible lease terms, starting at 3 months.